Barkada exists for the betterment of the California State Polytechnic

 accepted or declined.

 Elections of new officers will be held annually, no later than three weeks

-before final examinations of Spring Quarter.
+before final examinations of Spring Semester.

 Election of officers is by secret ballot.
 Each active member of the club

 will have one vote for each office.
 Simple majority will constitute the

 Elected officers take office at the time of induction and are subject to a

 term of one year.

 If an officer cannot perform his/her duties for any reason prior to the

 expiration of his/her term, the president will confer with the officer.
 At